michelacameletti/risultati_modello_inla/README.md

 - Figure 5: using a lower range would provide more contrast in the plots.
 They are very blue now

-**The scatterplot now represents the number of points of each hexbin on a logairthmic scale, with the result of lower range and a more contrastwd plot**
+**The scatterplot now represents the number of points of each hexbin on a logairthmic scale, with the result of a lower range and a more contrasted plot**

-- Figure 6: **it would be nice to know which stations are shown and where they are locateda- Aggiungere nella caption i nomi delle stazioni/localit delle stazioni e i codici EU?**.
+- Figure 6: **it would be nice to know which stations are shown and where they are located**.
 Please adjust the range of the scale

     - [figura articolo](./figure_originali/graficiSerieValidazione_urbanJanuary.png)